Independent Continuing Education

-The Centre for Continuing Education at the Estonian Academy of Music and Theatre uses an independent continuing education programme and instructed continuing education in the workplace as a single study strategy.
+The Centre for Continuing Education at the Estonian Academy of Music and Theatre uses an independent continuing education program and instructed continuing education in the workplace as a single study strategy.

 - Any subject from the field of teaching and competence at Estonian Academy of Music and Theatre can be studied

 - Everyone can study, although depending on the subject or learning objectives, an evaluation of pre-existing ability and knowledge may be required

 - The Centre for Continuing Education at EAMT provides guidance during the development phase and in regard to learning ability and evaluating learning objectives

 - The methods of evaluation and the assessment criteria will be discussed and agreed upon with the examiner

 - The student is responsible for the learning process